 Some family law and most immigration law cases are flat fee.
 Again, as I outline some of my flat fees, below, please keep in mind that these are not etched in stone, and I might exceptions for spreading out payments more, etc.

-Some typical flat fees (can vary with extenuating circumstances):
+Some typical flat fees (fees below are minimums that can vary depending on circumstances):

 Will, Power of Attorney Medical and Living Will: $750